Last Updated on August 19, 2021

 22. Unclaimed Property.
 If your Card Account becomes inactive (e.g., if you do not use the funds in your Card Account or access your Card Account for a certain period), applicable law may require us to report the funds in your Card Account as unclaimed property.
 If this occurs, we may try to locate you at the address shown in our records.
 If we are unable to locate you, we may be required to deliver any funds in your Card Account to the applicable state as unclaimed property.
 The specified period of time to report and send funds in an inactive Card Account to a state varies by state but usually ranges between two and five years.

 23. Assignment.
 To the extent permitted by applicable law, we may assign this Agreement without obtaining your consent.
 You may not assign or transfer your Card, your Card Account, or this Agreement without prior written consent.

 24. Severability and Waiver.
-Suppose any provision of this Agreement is held to be invalid or unenforceable.
-In that case, such provision will be deemed to be modified to the minimum extent necessary to make it valid and enforceable, and the rest of this Agreement will not be affected.
+If any provision of this Agreement are held to be invalid or unenforceable. such provisions will be deemed to be modified to the minimum extent necessary to make it valid and enforceable, and the rest of this Agreement will not be affected.
 We do not waive our rights by delaying or failing to exercise them at any time.

 25. Amendment.
 We may add to, delete, or amend this Agreement at any time in our sole discretion without providing notice to you, subject to applicable law.
 We reserve the right, subject to applicable law, to deliver any notice of changes to existing terms or the addition of new terms by posting an updated version of this Agreement on the Website or delivering notice of changes to you electronically.